influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 ## Requirements

 To configure InfluxDB Enterprise to support LDAP, all users must be managed in the remote LDAP service.
+If LDAP is configured and enabled, then you __must__ authenticate through LDAP, irrespective of any users who may have existed before.

 ## Configure LDAP for an InfluxDB Enterprise cluster